dustatron/karaoke-team/README.md

 _Make sure you have [git version control](https://git-scm.com/downloads) installed on your computer._

-1. find the green 'Clone or Download' button and copy the link
+1. Find the green 'Clone or Download' button and copy the link
-2. open terminal and type...
+2. Open terminal and type...

 **Windows**
 ```sh